 A skull and a severed leg bone were found buried in an early 17th century kitchen cellar during a 2012 Jamestowne Rediscovery/Preservation Virginia archeological dig.
 Visible cut marks on the skull and the bone, as if to remove the flesh for consumption, suggest cannibalistic activity.

 Why would Jamestown's supposedly upright settlers turn to eating human flesh?
 The discovered bones were determined to come from a terrible time during the very earliest years of the colony.
 This "Starving Time" decreased the population from around 500 to 60 in less than one year.
-Some settlers died from disease, but most perished from starvation.
+Some settlers were lost to disease, but most perished from starvation.
 Accounts written by survivors and acquaintances reported that the colonists resorted to cannibalism after all other food sources were exhausted.

 The discovered skull was nicknamed "Jane."
 Jamestowne archeologists and Smithsonian Institute scientists discovered that the skull and leg bone were from a teenaged female, around 14 years old.
-They aren't sure whether she was killed to serve as food, or if she died from starvation or illness and was then consumed.
+They aren't sure whether she was butchered to serve as food, or if she starved and was then consumed.

 Could this ill-fated woman be Jane?
 Historians will likely never know for certain, but it's interesting to consider.